inaimathi/cl-notebook/README.md

 - SVG can work for charts; CSS selectors work the same way as with regular HTML entities AND it can take % dimensions specifications.
 We basically have no other options for line/pie/doghnut charts.

 - Do we want to provide a straight-up scratch REPL for each user?
+	- YES
+	- Also, we need additional logging buffers.
+It would have made debugging "Lemonade Stand" much easier to have a buffer keeping `:house` logging data
 - Do we want to differentiate between "someone forked a book" and "someone started a new book"?
 Right now, there's no difference, but we may want to treat forks differently for multi-user purposes later on.

 ##### Bugs
 - Should show the orange border as soon as something is edited in a cell, not just between eval and completion
 - `go-sexp` doesn't handle quoted terms well.
 For instance, you'd expect using it on `'((:one :two) (:three :four))` to land you at that last close paren, but it actuall lands you just to the right of the `e` in `:one`.
+- The counter in the client-side timeline doesn't update with newly added history states

 ##### Features (not necessarily in priority order)
 ######## Back-end